Does Taking a Lump Sum From My Pension Make Sense?

 Most pension plans will only cover the employee.
 However, some programs may continue monthly payments to spouses as well.

-Even if your spouse is older than you or more likely to die first, the fact that he or she is covered may be cause to hold off on a lump-sum payment.
+Even if your spouse is older than you or more likely to die first, the fact that they are covered may be cause to hold off on a lump-sum payment.
 What you really have to consider is what will happen if you die before your spouse.

 Do you have life insurance that will provide a substantial death benefit?
 If so, a pension lump-sum might not be necessary.